 However, there are genetic polymorphisms that can impair one’s ability to produce both DAO and HMT.
 Additionally, DAO production can be inhibited by a deficiency in vitamin C or copper as both of these are needed for the synthesis of the enzyme, and B6, which is required as a cofactor to DAO to break down histamine.
 HMT requires the methylation process to inactivate histamine, so deficiencies in nutrients required for methylation like folate, B12, B6, magnesium or SAMe, as well genetic polymorphisms that affect methylation like the MTHFr gene may lead to under-methylation which will consequently impair one’s ability to break down histamine.
 Deactivation of histamine in the central nervous system is always achieved through HMT, because DAO does not exist in the central nervous system.
-Therefore, in some of theses situations it would be necessary to avoid high histamine foods permanently even if bacterial overgrowth doesn’t exist.
+Therefore, in some of these situations, it would be necessary to avoid high histamine foods permanently even if bacterial overgrowth doesn’t exist.
 Additionally, even when everything is working right, if one is eating a diet high in histamines, the enzymes may not be able to keep up.